What is the Hospice CAHPS Survey?

 Yes.
 All eligible hospices are required to contract with a CMS-approved, third-party vendor for administration of the Hospice CAHPS survey.
 The third-party vendor is responsible for determining survey eligibility, administering the survey, and reporting results to the CAHPS Hospice Survey Data Warehouse on behalf of the hospice.

-Is Deyta a CMS-approved vendor for Hospice CAHPS?
+Is HEALTHCAREfirst a CMS-approved vendor for Hospice CAHPS?

 Yes!
-Deyta has been a CMS-approved vendor for Hospice CAHPS since it was implemented in 2015.
+In 2015, HEALTHCAREfirst acquired Deyta, a CMS-approved vendor for Hospice CAHPS since implementation in 2015.

-Our experience with the FEHC survey and unique approach has allowed hospices to effectively manage QAPI programs and initiatives for years.
-We successfully transitioned all of our existing FEHC clients over to Hospice CAHPS and have on boarded many new clients.
-We continue to maintain our strong reputation as the leader in CAHPS administration and partnering with our clients to leverage data for quality and performance improvement.
+Deyta’s experience with the FEHC survey and unique approach has allowed hospices to effectively manage QAPI programs and initiatives for years.
+Prior to the acquisition, Deyta successfully transitioned all existing FEHC clients over to Hospice CAHPS and onboarded many new clients.
+Together, we continue to maintain our strong reputation as the leader in CAHPS administration and for partnering with our clients to leverage data for quality and performance improvement.

-How do I authorize Deyta as my Hospice CAHPS survey vendor?
+How do I authorize HEALTHCAREfirst as my Hospice CAHPS survey vendor?

-To authorize Deyta as your Hospice CAHPS vendor, hospices must complete the Hospice CAHPS Survey Vendor Authorization Form, have it notarized, and mail it to the address provided on the form.
-Contact us at firstname.lastname@example.org to learn more about authorizing Deyta as your vendor or to request a copy of this form with Deyta’s information populated for you.
+To authorize HEALTHCAREfirst as your Hospice CAHPS vendor, hospices must complete the Hospice CAHPS Survey Vendor Authorization Form, have it notarized, and mail it to the address provided on the form.
+Contact us at firstname.lastname@example.org to learn more about authorizing HEALTHCAREfirst as your vendor or to request a copy of this form with our information populated for you.

 Is my hospice exempt from participation?